iandrosov/iandrosov.github.io/_posts/2018-11-10-Lightning-Community-Knowledge.md

 versionNumber: 1

 ```
-Now we got our cotent to load and edit as part of JSON response.
-In this case it is Summary field with text that can be edited.
+Now we got our content to load and edit as part of JSON response.
+In this case, it is a Summary field with text that can be edited.
 Knowledge object can carry custom fields for text content as well.
-In this case we are working with Lightning Components that will be hosted in Community pages.
+In this case, we are working with Lightning Components that will be hosted in Community pages.
 Salesforce Lightning can’t make calls to third-party APIs from client-side code.
 To get our content we will use APEX controller to load/edit data we need for Knowledge article.